Igor Jurković

 Igor Jurković (born 15 July 1985) is a Croatian heavyweight kickboxer fighting out of Poreč, Croatia.
-He was 6 times Croatian national champion 2004, 2005, 2006 in Thai boxing, and kickboxing champion 2005 in full contact, 2005 and 2006 in low kick rules, and also was sparring partner of Mirko Cro Cop.
+He was 6 times Croatian national champion: 2004, 2005 and 2006 in Thai boxing; 2005 and 2006 in low kick rules kickboxing; and 2005 in full contact kickboxing.
+He was also a sparring partner of Mirko Cro Cop.
 He has fought in K-1 and he is under contract with Glory promotion.

 Since of 2 November 2015, he is ranked the #8 light heavyweight in the world by GLORY.

-Biography and Career
+Biography and career

 Igor "The Istrian Warrior" Jurković was born in the city of Poreč, Croatia.
 He started kickboxing after watching Mirko Filipović knocking out Mike Bernardo, and as Bernardo was falling down, a new kickboxer, decisive to continue Croatian kickbox glory was rising.
 Igor was six time Croatian kickboxing champion, also W.A.K.O. amateur world champion under Muay Thai rules, also winning bronze and silver medals on other W.A.K.O. championships.